silasalis/2014/README.md

-# Project Zeppelin / GDG DevFest 2014 site template
+﻿# Forked from: Project Zeppelin / GDG DevFest 2014 site template

 ### About
 Project Zeppelin allows you to setup awesome GDG DevFest site in 5 minutes.